npshep/alr.userscripts/office365/README.md

 Known Bugs
 ==========

-`apprail2header.js`
+`apprail2header.js` and `apprail2footer.js`
 - icons don't appear in the same order in the header as in the app rail
-- "More apps" doesn't always appear least, due to fault detection of this button in fetchAppRailCollection()
+- "More apps" doesn't always appear least, due to faulty detection of this button in fetchAppRailCollection()
+- the unpin action requires re-loading to take effect

 `disabletextsuggestions.js`
 - when the cursor is at the end of the line, the first press of the enter